Sheep Farming Questions and Answers:

 How many acres do you need for a sheep?

 The space required by a sheep depends on its age and condition.
 Also, it should be noted that each animal has varying space requirements when left in open or kept under a shed.
 3 months old sheep need 0.2-0.25 sq m, sheep between 3 and 6 months require 0.5-0.75 sq m, sheep of age between 6 and 12 months need 0.75-1 sq m, adult sheep need 1.5 sq m and pregnant or lactating sheep needs 1.5-2 sq m of space in a closed area.
 The requirements are slightly higher in open space.
 In general, it can be stated that an acre of land can accommodate 6 to 10 sheep if it is grassland.

 What state has the most sheep in it?

 According to the 19th livestock census, it is estimated that Rajasthan (India) has the largest sheep population in the country and is found to be 14.6 million.
 In the United States, Texas has the most sheep and lambs and is estimated to be 5.21 million.

 How much does it cost to raise a sheep?

 The cost of rearing one sheep is around Rs 10000 – 20000 annually.
-The further details of establishing a farm of sheep can be found at Sheep Farming Project Report.
+Further details of establishing a farm of sheep can be found in Sheep Farming Project Report.

 How much milk does a sheep produce in a day?